 This article explains (1) how to implement company policies in Shoobx, and the different configurations you can use, and (2) what your new employees and current employees will experience after you set it up.

-- Begin by witching from the "Company" lens to the "Administration" lens
+- Begin by switching from the "Company Workspace" to the "Administration Workspace."

-- You'll then click on the "Forms & Information" button on the "HR Settings" panel, and click the "Company Policies" tab
+- You'll then click on the "Forms & Information" button on the "HR Settings" panel, and then click the "Company Policies" tab.

-- Clicking on the "Add Policy" button will allow you to upload your policy into Shoobx
+- Clicking on the "Add Policy" button will allow you to upload your policy for employees' review

 How Employees Experience the Policy Feature